USANA Health Sciences (NYSE:USNA) Releases FY 2021 Earnings Guidance

-USANA Health Sciences (NYSE:USNA) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+USANA Health Sciences (NYSE:USNA) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $6.150-$6.500 for the period, compared to the Thomson Reuters consensus estimate of $6.370.
 The company issued revenue guidance of $1.24 billion-$1.28 billion, compared to the consensus revenue estimate of $1.27 billion.

-USANA Health Sciences (NYSE:USNA) last posted its quarterly earnings results on Tuesday, July 27th.
-The company reported $1.87 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.78 by $0.09.
-USANA Health Sciences had a return on equity of 32.54% and a net margin of 10.95%.
-As a group, research analysts forecast that USANA Health Sciences will post 6.3 EPS for the current year.
+Separately, Zacks Investment Research raised shares of USANA Health Sciences from a sell rating to a hold rating and set a $106.00 price objective on the stock in a research report on Tuesday, May 4th.

-In related news, Director Frederic J. Winssinger sold 926 shares of the business’s stock in a transaction on Thursday, July 29th.
-The shares were sold at an average price of $99.08, for a total value of $91,748.08.
-Following the sale, the director now owns 2,516 shares of the company’s stock, valued at $249,285.28.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, insider Brent Neidig sold 259 shares of the business’s stock in a transaction on Friday, June 18th.
+In related news, Director Frederic J. Winssinger sold 926 shares of the firm’s stock in a transaction dated Thursday, July 29th.
+The shares were sold at an average price of $99.08, for a total transaction of $91,748.08.
+Following the transaction, the director now directly owns 2,516 shares of the company’s stock, valued at $249,285.28.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, insider Brent Neidig sold 259 shares of the firm’s stock in a transaction dated Friday, June 18th.
 The stock was sold at an average price of $102.17, for a total transaction of $26,462.03.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 2,207 shares of company stock valued at $218,487.
-Corporate insiders own 0.21% of the company’s stock.
+Over the last ninety days, insiders have sold 1,781 shares of company stock worth $178,835.
+0.21% of the stock is owned by insiders.

 About USANA Health Sciences